darkoverlordofdata/exspresso/coding standards.md

   * 1 public class per file
   * The public class is the exported class
-  * Public classes may be defined global
+  * Public classes may be defined in a namespace
   * Include private helper classes in the same file
   * Prefix protected member names with an undersocore
   * Initialize array and object members in the constructor.
 Set the prototype value to null